Project Insights Report

 What We Investigated

-To address these gaps, the project developed a suite of tools and resources based on thorough research and evidence-based practices.
-These tools aimed to improve HR practices in onboarding, retention and recruitment, and were specifically tailored to the unique challenges faced by SMEs in the bio-economy.
-By incorporating a mixed-methods approach, including surveys and qualitative interviews across the sector, the project sought to build a foundation of resilience capable of withstanding not just the current pandemic but future disruptions as well.
+To address these gaps, during Phase 1 (2021-2023) the project developed a suite of tools and resources aimed to improve HR practices in onboarding, retention, and recruitment, specifically tailored to the unique challenges faced by SMEs in the bio-economy.
+The project sought to build a foundation of resilience capable of withstanding future disruptions.

 To further supplement their understanding of the needs of SMEs in the bio-economy sector, BioTalent explored the following research questions: